JackXu0/multicore_project/Report.md

 ## Proposed Idea

 Parallel programs written in OpenMP can be divided into two parts.
 One part contains serial codes, and the other part contains parallel blocks.
 The first step is to check whether each parallel block speeds up while the cores and threads increase.
 This step roughly locates the bottlenecks.
-The second step is to run profiling tools and get the matrix.
-The Matrix provides insights to programmers to help them understand why their progras does not run fast enough.
+The second step is to run profiling tools and get the metrics.
+The metrics provides insights to programmers to help them understand why their progras does not run fast enough.

 From all the research we have done, we have listed multiple types of bottleneck that could theoretically have a negative influence on the program.